TellinaTool/tellina_user_experiment/experiment_design_doc.md

     - Logs information about each command from the user for the experiment to the server (see [log file format](#logging) on what information is sent).
       - It also [saves some information locally](#variable_files) as well.
-  - The directory in which the user will perform tasks in.
+  - The directory where the user will perform tasks.
 - Tasks:
   - We will have `N` tasks for each user.
   - Each task has two different labels: